 1 tbs Red Chili powder

 Cut tomatoes, chilies, ginger and garlic cloves in small pieces, and transfer into a bowl.

 Roast radish seeds and mustard seed (optional) lightly in a pan with continuous stirring.
 As soon as they start to blister, transfer into mortar and pestle.
 Allow it cool and grind them coarsely.
 Mustard seed to gives mustardy pungent kick or flavor to the pickle.

 Heat 2-3 tbs of mustard oil and add fenugreek seeds.
 Turn off the heat when fenugreek seeds start to blister and add turmeric powder, red chili powder and cumin-coriander powder mix.
 Pour it over the diced tomatoes.

 Add around one tbs salt and mix them all together properly.

 Pour the mixture into clean jar.
 Tap or lightly shake the jar few times during the filling process.
 This will help in compacting the moisture and release air pockets in the jar.
 Do not fill the jar up to the neck.
 Leave some space as it boils and expands during the fermentation process.

-Pour 3-4 tbs of mustard oil over the mixture and close the lid tightly.
+Pour about 2 tbs of mustard oil over the mixture and close the lid tightly.